 The Ministry of Foreign Affairs still advises against all travel that is not strictly necessary.
 Everyone should think very carefully before eventually travelling.
 Those planning travel must aquaint themselves thoroughly with the restrictions and infection prevention rules for the country they are planning to travel to.

 Employees who choose to travel to countries not recommended by the central authorities must quarantine for 10 days after returning to Norway.
 Quarantine means that you must stay at home and cannot be on campus.
-Work travel must be cleared with your immediate leader.
+Work travel must be cleared with your immediate manager.

 All persons travelling to Norway must register themselves prior to arrival.